dguest/pandamonium/README.md

 "I tried to use it but it's python 3" -- also Chase

-(I added python 2 support, and that's all that's currently supported)
+(I added Python 2 support, but `pandamonium` is also Python 3 compliant)

 "I made a merge request.
 It was approved!" -- Alex